Style Ambiguity Loss Using CLIP: Methods

 The first term on the left side of the equation represents style ambiguity loss, and the second term maintains alignment between text and image, essentially keeping the model from straying "too far" from the text prompt; these terms approximate novelty and utility, respectively.
-We actually have \textit{multiple} choices of classifier, which we dicuss.
+We actually have \textit{multiple} choices of classifier, which we discuss.
+The \textbf{Discriminator Classifier} is what was used for the CAN, and the \textbf{Text-Based Style Classifier} and \textbf{K-Means Image Based Classifer} have never been used for style ambiguity loss before, and our contribution is to introduce them and show their merits.
+Many other works \citep{wang2022clip2ganbridgingtextlatent,ye2023ipadapter} have incorporated CLIP embeddings as a condition to generate images, but we only use the CLIP classifier to generate a reward.